oackland/sql-join/README.md

 ### 2. Get all payments above $6.99 with the Customer's Full Name

 <p>
-The important part of this query is to <strong style="color: orangered;
+The important part of this query is to <strong style="color: tomato;
 text-transform:uppercase">concatenate</strong> using  <code><"First Name">|| ' ' ||<"Last-Name"> </code>to get your
 <code><"Full Name">.</code>
 </p>